The Top 20 Best UK Industries in 2021

 Estimated Revenue for 2021: $112.0B

 There are two types of banks, retail and commercial ones, but they have the same way of generating most of their money.
-That is through charging interest on loans, and a second one where the revenue is derived by non-interest income from overdraft and card fees.
+This can be through two ways:

 New Car & Light Motor Vehicle Dealers